 With ever-busy lives, we often forget that simple things can make a difference.
 National Common Courtesy Day is a great way to remind ourselves that the world is better off when we show gratitude and graciousness in both big and small ways.
 Hey, it only takes a small gesture to be a big hero.
 Remember to say “please” and “thank you” on March 21.
 It could make a world of difference!

-National Common Courtesy Day - History
+National Common Courtesy Day timeline

 An organization named IITTI was formed to test employee etiquette in interviewees.

 Introduce yourself to someone new or shy

 We've all been new to work or school and probably felt intimidated or left out.
 Introduce yourself to someone new, shy, or who is sitting alone.
 You could make a friend and you'll make someone feel included.